 - 1. The first priority for services shall be given to three-year old or four-year-old children who are recipients of child protective services or who are at risk of being neglected or abused, upon written referral from a legal, medical, or social service agency, without regard to income.
 If the ECELS is unable to enroll a child in the first priority category, the family shall be referred to local resource and referral services to locate services for the child. - 2.
-The second priority for services shall be given to all three- and four-year-old children with exceptional needs from families with incomes below the income eligibility threshold. - 3.
-The third priority for services shall be given to eligible four-year-old children who are not enrolled in a state-funded transitional kindergarten program.
-Children shall be enrolled in the following order: - a.
-Within this priority category, eligible children with the lowest income according to the income ranking on the most recent schedule of income ceiling eligibility table shall be enrolled first. - b.
-If two or more families have the same income ranking according to the most recent schedule of income ceiling eligibility table, the child that has a primary home language other than English shall be enrolled first. - c.
-If there are no families with a child that has a primary home language other than English, the child that has been on the waiting list for the longest time shall be admitted first.
+The second priority for services shall be given to all three- and four-year-old children with exceptional needs, regardless of income up to the set-aside percentage.
+After the set-aside is met, children with exceptional needs will be enrolled in income ranking order (lowest first). - 3.
+The third priority for services shall be given to eligible three- and four-year-old children who are not enrolled in a state-funded transitional kindergarten (TK) program.
+Children shall be enrolled in the following order:

-- 4. The fourth priority shall be given to eligible three-year-old children.
-This priority does not include children eligible based on having exceptional needs if they are from families with incomes above the income eligibility threshold.
-Children shall be enrolled in the following order: - a.
-Within this priority category, eligible children with the lowest income according to the income ranking on the most recent schedule of income ceiling eligibility table shall be enrolled first. - b.
+- a.
+Eligible children with the lowest income according to the income ranking on the most recent schedule of income ceiling eligibility table shall be enrolled first. - b.
 If two or more families have the same income ranking according to the most recent schedule of income ceiling eligibility table, the child that has a primary home language other than English shall be enrolled first. - c.
-If there are no families with a child that has a primary home language other than English, the child that has been on the waiting list for the longest time shall be admitted first. - 5.
-The fifth priority, after all otherwise eligible children have been enrolled, shall be children from families whose income is no more than 15 percent above the eligibility income threshold.
+If there are no families with a child that has a primary home language other than English, the child that has been on the waiting list for the longest time shall be admitted first. - 4.
+The fourth priority, after all otherwise eligible children have been enrolled, shall be children from families whose income is no more than 15 percent above the eligibility income threshold.
+Children from families enrolled under this exception may not exceed 10 percent of the ECELS' total contract enrollment.
 Within this priority category, priority shall be given to three- and four-year-old children with exceptional needs interested in enrolling beyond those already enrolled in the percent of funded enrollment set aside pursuant to Section 8208, then to four-year-old children before three-year-old children without exceptional needs.

-After all otherwise eligible children have been enrolled in the first through fifth priority categories, the contractor may enroll the children in the following order:
+After all otherwise eligible children have been enrolled in the first through fourth priority categories, the contractor may enroll the children in the following order:

-- 6. The contractor may enroll three- and four-year-old children from families that meet eligibility criteria without having a need for services.
-Within this priority, contractors shall enroll families in income ranking order, lowest to highest, and within income ranking order, enroll four-year-old children before three-year-old children. - 7.
+- 5. The contractor may enroll three- and four-year-old children from families that meet eligibility criteria without having a need for services.
+Within this priority, contractors shall enroll families in income ranking order, lowest to highest, and within income ranking order, enroll four-year-old children before three-year-old children. - 6.
 A California preschool program site operating within the attendance boundaries of a qualified free and reduced priced meals school, in accordance with Section 8217, may enroll any three- and four-year-old children whose families reside within the attendance boundary of the qualified elementary school.
 These children shall, to the extent possible, be enrolled by lowest to highest income.